prakashsingh08/zycus/README.md

 solution:     "dockdr run -d -p 7080:8080  <image_name>"

-explainnation: it will expose containers internal port 8080 to outside(host) port 7080. now we can access tomact in host at port 7080
+explaination: it will expose containers internal port 8080 to outside(host) port 7080. now we can access tomact in host at port 7080

 assigment2: script written named as login.sh
+explaination:  run script like this "sh login.sh 192.168.0.51,192.168.0.56"